North-East Turkey: Walking In the Kaçkar Mountains

 DAY 5: SAVSAT – ALTIPARMAK

 Departing Savsat we descend into the flooded valleys of Artvin this morning.
 A day filled with engineering marvels, we’ll take in the massive structure of the Deriner Dam and the astonishing network of tunnels and viaducts that were built to span the rising waters.
-Our destination is the remote Georgian monastery of Ishkhani, where a local guide will take us on a village-channel walk through the local Icoa village a good chance for us to stretch our legs after the long journey.
+Our first destination is the remote Georgian monastery of Ishkhani, which we will visit after a spectacular drive.
+We then continue into the valleys of the Kackar mountains where a local guide will take us on a gentle walk along the village-water channels to the site of Parkhali (Barhal) monastery, very close to the guest house which will be our home for the next 2 nights.

 DAY 6: ALTIPARMAK